Bougainville thicketbird

 The Bougainville thicketbird (Cincloramphus llaneae) is a bird species.
 It had been placed in the "Old World warbler" family Sylviidae, but it does not seem to be a close relative of the typical warblers; probably it belongs in the grass warbler family Locustellidae.
 It is endemic to Bougainville Island.
-Its natural habitat is subtropical or tropical dry lowland grassland.
+Its natural habitat is montane forest with thick understory above 1500m.
 It used to be considered conspecific with the Santo thicketbird and the New Britain thicketbird.